quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/defaults_and_capabilities.md

 is provided.
 Both explicit `RationalFOE()` and implicit prescribed sparse selection use AAA.
 Choosing dense evaluation for a sparse input must be explicit.

 `Model` defaults to `kT=0.0`. `solver` uses `EnergyDIIS()` for all supported normal and BdG calculations.
-At finite temperature, EDIIS uses a free-energy history bound and bounded Anderson mixing finishes convergence or handles stagnation.
+EDIIS uses a free-energy history bound and never switches methods.
 An explicit `scf=` selects another method.
 All SCF settings are keyword-only.
 The top-level `tol`
 provides a convenient shared accuracy policy, while `scf_tol`, `filling_tol`, `mu_tol`, `density_matrix_tol` and `charge_tol` separate individual budgets.
+An explicit `density_matrix_tol` also supplies an omitted `charge_tol`; users may override charge accuracy independently.
 Energy and entropy estimates in `result.errors` are diagnostics, not targets.
 Integration targets are populated only after the prescribed/accuracy-controlled mode has been resolved.
 An explicit `nk` always retains prescribed-size semantics.